jonathanloganmoran/ND0013-Self-Driving-Car-Engineer/README.md

 # Self-Driving Car Engineer Nanodegree
-## Udacity ND0013 | 2022
+## Udacity ND0013 | 2022 Cohort
-This is the repository for the ND0013 - Self-Driving Car Engineer nanodegree given at Udacity during the 2022 session.
+This is the repository for the ND0013 - Self-Driving Car Engineer Nanodegree programme given at Udacity during the 2022 session.

 **Note**: Work in this repository is ongoing and has not yet been finalised.